Fx-Professional-Services/HorizonDocs/Horizon User Guide/05 Orders/Production Order.md

 15. **Delete or Modify Line Items**

 * To delete or modify a specific line item, click the delete button (x) next to that item.

+	⚠️ Note: The deletion will not proceed if there is an addressed line item on the demand, even if all demands were addressed or only a part of it  To unaddress a demand, see step 7.2.

 * To delete or modify all line items at once, click the **Delete** button above the list of line items.